 The 2020 Bahamas Hoopfest is brought to you by the International Youth Education and Sports Foundation.
 The event began as an idea by event co-founders Dr. Simeon Hinsey and Marvin Henfield, and the first classic took place in 2019, with Arkansas, Wisconsin, Lehigh (Pa.), Fordham (N.Y.), and Ball State (Ind.) making up the initial field of teams.
 The games were originally slated to take place in The Bahamas' national basketball arena, the Kendall G.L.
 Isaacs Gymnasium.
 However, due to one of the most devastating hurricanes in history, Hurricane Dorian, hitting the northern islands of The Bahamas in September of that year, the gymnasium had to be converted in to a shelter to house individuals displaced by the storm.
-Despite the country's setback, the people of The Bahamas welcomed us with open arms and helped us move our venue to Baha Mar, which allowed us to us pull of the first NCAA Division I women's basketball classic to ever take place in the Bahamas' capital city of Nassau and give the teams, their fans, and the Bahamian people an experience they'll never forget.
+Despite the country's setback, the people of The Bahamas welcomed us with open arms and helped us move our venue to Baha Mar, which allowed us to successfully execute the first NCAA Division I women's basketball classic to ever take place in the Bahamas' capital city of Nassau.
+We were grateful to be able to provide the teams, their fans, and the Bahamian people with an unforgettable experience.

 Marvin (L) and Sim (R), Nassau 2018